openshift-cs/rosaworkshop/rosa-workshop/rosa/7-managing_nodes.md

 #### Creating a Machine pool (CLI)
 This can be accomplished though the `rosa` CLI or through the [OCM](https://console.redhat.com/openshift)  UI.

-1. If using the CLI run:
+1. If using the CLI, run:

         rosa create machinepool --cluster=<cluster-name> --name=<machinepool-name> --replicas=<number-nodes>